Quickie question: Why do you want lotsa money?

 “Standard of living has increased dramatically and happiness has increased not at all, and in some cases has diminished slightly,” says Professor Daniel Kahneman of the University of Princeton.

-Their secret?
 Their government creates policies based on Gross National Happiness.

-1.Banning advertising – because the science of happiness shows advertising is a major cause of unhappiness – creating envy by making people feel “less well-off.”
+- Banning advertising.
+Why?
+They’ve read reports how advertising is a major cause of unhappiness.
+It creates envy by making people feel “less well-off.”

-It goes back to Jeremy Bentham, an 18th century philosopher, who tried to get politicians to create policies which upped citizen’s general happiness levels.
+It goes back to Jeremy Bentham, an 18th century philosopher.
+Bentham tried to get politicians to create policies which boosted citizen’s general happiness levels.

-With all this in mind, I want you to stop overly-focusing on how much money you’re making, and re-focus on how much happiness you’re making!
+With all this in mind, I want you to stop overly focusing on how much money you’re making.

-1. Avoid poison envy.
 Consistently studies show comparison kills happiness.
 Consciously re-focus on what you have.
 Try to end your day with “A 3 Blessings List” – recognizing three things which went well – and why!

 How?
 Appreciate how what you do in your job, and contribute to your friends, family and community — all matters!
 Look for new ways to give back to the people around you.
 Altruism is actually an act of self-interest.
 Studies consistently show that people who are involved with volunteerism are a happier group.

-Chances are you’re eager to keep getting better and better at your “signature strength” – and it’s important that you put in the time to do just that.
+Chances are you’re eager to keep getting better and better at your “signature strength.”
+And it’s important that you put in the time to do just that.
 Doing your “signature strength” often will increase your self esteem – which then increases happiness.